fbpx

 Introduction

-Thermocouple NicrobellMineral-insulated metal sheath (MIMS) thermocouples were introduced more than 30 years ago, and represented a major advancement in thermocouple technology and it has been the most common method of measuring temperature for over 75 years.
+Thermocouple nicrobellMineral-insulated metal sheath (MIMS) thermocouples were introduced more than 30 years ago, and represented a major advancement in thermocouple technology and it has been the most common method of measuring temperature for over 75 years.
 The MIMS thermocouple offered a compact design where the thermo-element was housed in a protected environment.
 However, with the ever-increasing demand for higher levels of precision and accuracy, as well as high-temperature performance, major deficiencies have been discovered in the conventional designs of MIMS Thermocouples using AISI 300 series and Inconel™ 600.

 Nicrobell® Pty Ltd, in conjunction with Incotherm Limited, have designed a thermocouple system, where both the sheath material and the element are mutually compatible.
 This has eliminated the problems with traditional MIMS thermocouple.